Mexico's energy minister to quarantine for two weeks after coronavirus contact

-MONTERREY, Mexico, Aug 7 (Reuters) - Mexico’s energy secretary, Rocio Nahle, said on Friday she was quarantining for two weeks because she had been in contact with a person who tested positive for COVID-19.
+MONTERREY, Mexico (Reuters) - Mexico’s energy secretary, Rocio Nahle, said on Friday she was quarantining for two weeks because she had been in contact with a person who tested positive for COVID-19.

 Nahle said on Twitter that she tested negative for the illness caused by the novel coronavirus but that she was abiding by the medical recommendations.